Guaranteed $20,000 to Students Who are First in Family to Graduate College

 - Additional terms and conditions apply.

-Suffolk Law launched the First-Generation College Student Merit Scholarship to make law school more affordable for students who demonstrate the ability to succeed in law school but who may not otherwise receive merit-based scholarships.
+Suffolk Law launched the First-Generation College Student Scholarship to make law school more affordable for students who demonstrate the ability to succeed in law school but who may not otherwise receive merit-based scholarships.
 We recognize that standardized testing and traditional merit-based scholarship models can be barriers to entry to law school and the legal profession for students from nontraditional backgrounds, and this scholarship is designed to address those barriers.

-The First-Generation College Student Merit Scholarship is just one of the efforts undertaken this year by Suffolk Law to expand access to law school to students from nontraditional backgrounds.
+The First-Generation College Student Scholarship is just one of the efforts undertaken this year by Suffolk Law to expand access to law school to students from nontraditional backgrounds.
 Suffolk Law was founded in 1906 with a goal of expanding access to law school.
 At the time, that meant creating an evening JD program to allow students who could not afford to quit their day jobs to earn a law degree.
 Now, more than 100 years later, Suffolk Law has made additional efforts to make law school more accessible, including:

-- Launching the Thaddeus Alexander Kitchener Scholarship, which guarantees at least $20,000 in merit aid to all incoming students from 25 historically black colleges and universities.
+- Launching the Thaddeus Alexander Kitchener Scholarship, which guarantees at least $20,000 in aid to all incoming students from 25 historically black colleges and universities.

 - Flexible degree programs that allow students to earn a law degree in nontraditional ways: accelerated JD, hybrid online JD, full and part-time JD programs, and dual degree programs.